xiatec/DeepFake/README.md

 ## Key Features

-- Utilizes 11 different CNN architectures
+- Utilizes different CNN architectures
 - Achieves high accuracy and precision in deepfake detection
 - Provides pre-trained models for out-of-the-box solutions
 - Includes both a detector mode and a game mode for user interaction

 ## Model Performance

-The EfficientNet_v2B0 model demonstrated the best performance:
+The EfficientNet model demonstrated the best performance:

 - Validation Accuracy: 0.965
 - Validation Precision: 0.992